UEFA European Championship qualifying: Format evolution

+Pre-2000

 The 1960 and 1964 qualifications were knock-out tournaments.
 The four quarter-final-winning teams qualified for the final stages, and one of them was chosen to host the competition.

 From 1968 onwards, a group stage began to be used as the main, or sole, component of qualification.
 In 1968, 1972 and 1976, the winners of the eight groups advanced to a quarter-final stage, which was still part of the qualifying.
 The four quarter-final winners progressed to the finals.
 Again, the host nation was selected among the four finalists.

 From 1980, the hosting rights would be assigned in advance, and the host teams would be guaranteed automatic qualification.
-The format of the finals was expanded to feature 8 teams.
+The format of the finals was expanded to feature eight teams.
 Winners of qualifying groups now proceeded to the finals directly.
-The 1980, 1984, 1988 and 1992 qualifications included seven groups, the winners of which would join the hosts in the finals, although in 1992 one winner was eventually banned from appearing and was replaced by the runner-up of its group.
+The 1980, 1984, 1988, and 1992 qualifications included seven groups – the winners of which would join the hosts in the finals.
+However, in 1992, one winner was eventually banned from appearing and replaced by the runner-up of its group.
 (Note: As group winner, Yugoslavia qualified for Euro 1992 (where it was going to compete as FR Yugoslavia), but was banned from participating as the country was placed under international sanctions because of the Yugoslav Wars.
 The spot was offered to Denmark, which as group runner-up had originally failed to qualify.
-In this article the 1992 campaign is treated as successful for Yugoslavia and unsuccessful for Denmark.)
+In this article, the 1992 tournament was treated as successful for Yugoslavia and unsuccessful for Denmark.)

 From 1996, a 16-team format was employed for the main tournament.
 Runners-up in qualifying groups now could also gain access to the finals.
 Play-off pairings were introduced as a second opportunity for teams that narrowly miss out on direct qualification.
-The 1996 qualifying consisted of eight groups; the group winners as well as the six best runners-up qualified, and so did the winner of the play-off between the remaining two runners-up, joining the host country.
+The 1996 qualifying consisted of eight groups: The group winners as well as the six best runners-up qualified, so did the winner of the play-off between the remaining two runners-up, joining the host country.